-All pupils at Education Health and Care Plan (EHCP), SEN Support (K) or Monitoring (M) level will have a Pupil Passport and/or a Learning Plan setting out any provision or strategies that is additional to and different from usual classroom provision.
+All pupils at Education Health and Care Plan (EHCP), SEND Support (K) or Monitoring (M) level will have a Pupil Passport, and some SEN K students may have a Learning Plan setting out any provision or strategies that is additional to and different from usual classroom provision.
 These are implemented by class teachers, SENDCo Assistants and LSAs in their planning.
-Strategies for pupil progress will be recorded on the Learning Plan containing information on: